Mold and Gut Health: Watch Out for Harmful Mycotoxins

 If all this talk about mold and toxins has you worried, you’re not alone.
 We come bearing good news!
 Having a healthy gut can help protect you from the side effects of mold exposure.

-Your gut microbiome can actually tamper the toxic effects of mycotoxins—by either holding them captive so they can’t infiltrate your gut barrier and reach the rest of your system, or by transforming the mycotoxins into new forms that are no longer toxic to you [13].
-Isn’t that amazing?
+Your gut microbiome can tamper with the toxic effects of mycotoxins by either holding them captive so they can’t infiltrate your gut barrier and reach the rest of your system or by transforming the mycotoxins into new forms that are no longer toxic [13].
+That’s the power of your gut.

-More good news: you don’t have to guess if your gut health is strong.
-A great place to start is a gut health test from Tiny Health, giving you a comprehensive look into your microbiome.
+Not sure of your gut health?
+Our gut health test gives you a comprehensive look into your microbiome.
 You’ll learn about your (or your child’s) unique mix of beneficial and disruptive microbes and health conditions associated with any imbalances.
-Then you’ll get a personalized action plan with recommendations for foods, probiotics or supplements, and lifestyle changes you can make to get your gut health on track.
-Get started today!
+Then you’ll get a personalized action plan with recommendations for foods, supplements, and lifestyle changes to help your gut thrive.

 A collage of family images plus a gut health tracking chart and personalized dietary recommendations